Ambient Air Quality Monitoring

 The ambient air quality monitors measure particulate matter (PM10 and PM2.5), along with trace elements (i.e., metals) in the air.

-*SGM suspended ambient air quality monitoring at the Fisher Street and Park Road sites during care and maintenance in February 2018.
+*SGM suspended ambient air quality monitoring at the Park Road site during care and maintenance in February 2018.

 Dust deposition gauges are used to monitor localised and regional dust levels.
 The basis of this monitoring is to determine, over a 30 day period, the particles which settle from the air into the gauges via a funnel.
 This process also captures rain water and, at times, organic matter (i.e. vegetation and insects).
 Samples are sent for laboratory analysis to establish the quantity of total insoluble solids and other metals captured over the exposure period.